zX3no/Omnia/README.md

 Although I'll try to be as charitable as possible.

-### Top picks

-- For beginner programmers
-  - Choose whatever you look the look of!

-- For advanced programmers
+#### Most Promising Languages

   - Rust

+    Rust has great tooling, documentation, and is easy write.
   - Nim

+    Nim is very young but looks very promising.
+    It tries to make low level programming as simple as python.
+    It's tooling and documentation are good and it's easy to write.
   - V

-  Rust has great tooling, documentation, and is easy write.

-  V is quite a controversial language however, I think it has some very respectable goals.
+    Also a very new language, but with some very respectable goals.
     It has a simple syntax, good tooling, good documentation and is fast to compile.

-  Nim is very young but looks very promising.
-  It tries to make low level programming as simple as python.
-  It's tooling and documentation are decent and it's pretty easy to write.

-### Worst picks
+#### Most Painful Languages

   - Java
   - Lua
   - Zig

   Recommended alternatives:
-  - Kotlin instead of Java
+  - C# or Kotlin instead of Java
   - Odin instead of Zig
-  - Anything is better than Lua
+  - Anything instead of Lua

 TODO: Update compile times with hyperfine